 Facts about Brown Hyena

-Facts about Brown Hyena : The brown hyena is an amazing and highly social carnivore that roam the arid and then the semi-arid regions of the southern Africa, including South Africa, Botswana and then Namibia.
+Facts about Brown Hyena: The brown hyena is an amazing and highly social carnivore that roams the arid and semi-arid regions of southern Africa, including South Africa, Botswana, and Namibia.

-The brown hyena is known of its distinctive brown coat with the yellowish or the reddish tint, the brown hyenas a medium-sized animal, weighing between 90-150 pounds and standing about 30 inched tall at the shoulder.
-Despite its reputation as a scavenger, the brown hyena is a skilled hunter, feeding on the wide variety of prey, including the small mammals, reptiles and the insects as well as carrion and then the human wastes.
+The brown hyena is known for its distinctive brown coat with a yellowish or reddish tint.
+The brown hyena is a medium-sized animal, weighing between 90 and 150 pounds and standing about 30 inches tall at the shoulder.
+Despite its reputation as a scavenger, the brown hyena is a skilled hunter, feeding on a wide variety of prey, including small mammals, reptiles, and insects, as well as carrion and human waste.

-The brown hyena also known for their social structures living in clans with a strict hierarchical system, led by the dominant female, and engaging in a cooperative behaviours such as hunting, pup-rearing and territorial defense.
-With their unique whooping calls and cackling laughs, the brown hyenas are a distinctive and intriguing presence in the Africa savannah, and play a vital role in maintaining the balance of their ecosystem
+The brown hyena, also known for their social structures living in clans with a strict hierarchical system, led by the dominant female, and engaging in cooperative behaviours such as hunting, pup-rearing, and territorial defense.
+With their unique whooping calls and cackling laughs, the brown hyenas are a distinctive and intriguing presence in the African savannah, and play a vital role in maintaining the balance of their ecosystem.

 The Brown Hyena (Parahyaena brunnea) is a scruffier-looking and more solitary relative of the spotted hyena.
 Only found in the southwestern region of Africa, it frequently visits regions where its larger cousin is either nonexistent or very uncommon.